3xg3lin/3xg3lin.github.io/_posts/2023-11-08-forensics-artifacts.markdown

   + $LOGFILE: The $LOGFILE stores the transactional logging of the file system.
 It helps maintain the integrity of the file system in the event of a crash.
   + $UsnJrnl: It stands for the Update Sequence Number (USN) Journal.
 It is present in the $Extend record.
 It contains information about all the files that were changed in the file system and the reason for the change.

-## How to find artifacts present in the file system to perform forensic analysis?
+## Where we can find the artifacts in the file system to perform forensic analysis?
 ⚠️ ***Caution: From now we assume that we have a disk image for investigation.***
 Let's use Eric Zimmerman's MFT Explorer tool.
 ![MFT_AND OTHERS](https://github.com/3xg3lin/3xg3lin.github.io/assets/73038148/1c634e30-5284-414c-81cb-c7d0dcf5e057)